PaddlePaddle/PaddleCloud/doc/edl/README.md

 and start to handle Kubernetes events. `TrainingJobUpdater` will start a goroutine sync the state of the `Trainingjob`.
 When the state is changed to `failed` or `succeeded`, resources of pservers and master will be released.
-When the job is killed by user, resources of PSERVER and MASTER will also be released.
+When the job is killed by user, resources of pservers and master will also be released.

 #### State Machine